amonks/chris/README.md

 First, we get th elist of every file on the website: `this.site`, and then we [filter it](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/filter) to only include pages where `page.type === 'art'` to get a list of arts.

+## hosting

+When you're ready to think about hosting, you can build your website with `xenakis/build` and then upload the contents of the `build` folder right to a static file host of your choice.
+No PHP, no nothin.

+I recommend [Github Pages](https://pages.github.com/) 'cuz it's free and easy.

 * * *

 Check out the [wiki](https://github.com/amonks/xenakis/wiki) for more info.